 This is a cell surface marker known as the prominin-1 protein, commonly referred to as the Penta spantransmembrane cholesterolinteracting CD133 protein, is a cell surface marker.
-It is present in a of malignant varietv tissues. including bone marrow-derived endothelial progenitor cells and intestine bottom crypt cells.
-Studies demonstrated have that the glycoprotein may serve as a marker for CRC stem cells.
+It is present in a variety of malignant tissues, including bone marrow-derived endothelial progenitor cells intestine bottom crypt cells.
+Studies demonstrated that glycoprotein may serve as a marker for CRC stem cells.
 Compared to unsorted CRC cell populations, CD133+-enriched cell populations are more capable of engrafting and initiating solid tumor development in immunodeficient mice [70].

-CD133+ cells have the ability to progress from non-dysplastic areas of adenoma-polyp-lesions to nonserrated dysplastic hyperplastic polyps, and ultimately to dysplasia, adenomas, and cancers with the help of CSC.
+CD133+ cells have the ability to progress from non-dysplastic areas of adenoma-polyp-lesions to nondysplastic serrated hyperplastic polyps, and ultimately to dysplasia, adenomas, and cancers with the help of CSC.
 This shows that CD133 expression is more often elevated during the early phases of CRC development, which promotes tumor growth.
-CSCs may express CD133+ epigenetic due to processes including hypermethylation of the CD133 gene promoter.
+CSCs may express CD133+ epigenetic processes including hypermethylation of the CD133 gene promoter.
 Higher levels of CD133 are strongly associated with poor prognosis and resistance to 5-FU-based treatment in cancer development [71].

-Additionally, CD133+ cell populations exhibit greater resistance to traditional radiation therapy, which accounts for the increased risk of recurrence in colorectal cancer as well as additional side effects of radiotherapy.
+Additionally, CD133+ cell populations exhibit greater resistance traditional radiation therapy, which accounts for the increased risk of recurrence in colorectal cancer as well as additional side effects of radiotherapy.
 The fact that CD133 cell populations can also result in tumor growth in animals with weakened immune systems, however, raises questions about the usefulness of CD133.